edgebitio/enclaver/docs/guide-app.md

   - listen_port: 8001
 ```

 It's pretty straightforward.
 The `sources.app` parameter specifies the source container for our code.
-Since we're using AWS KMS for crypotgraphy and S3 for fetching our encrypted no-fly list, those addresses are allowed.
-The IP address is the AWS istance metadata service, where we get a dynamic set of credentials to use for the KMS and S3 requests.
+Since we're using AWS KMS for cryptography and S3 for fetching our encrypted no-fly list, those addresses are allowed.
+The IP address is the AWS instance metadata service, which grants dynamic credentials to use for the KMS and S3 requests.

 [attestation]: architecture.md#calculating-cryptographic-attestations